Shrey0561/Raw-and-Relational-Exploring-Game-Sales-with-SQL/README.md

 ## Overview

-Using raw game sales data, this project transforms a flat file into a relational database and builds SQL-based *dashboard tiles* that mimic visual analytics, all without Power BI or Excel.
+Using raw game sales data, this project transforms a flat file into a relational database.
+It builds SQL-based *dashboard tiles* that mimic visual analytics, all without Power BI or Excel.
 It covers platform performance, genre patterns, publisher trends, and year-over-year global sales.

 ## Entity Relationship Diagram (ERD)
 Here's a clear visual map of how the core tables connect; it's the backbone of the database structure, showing relationships and keys that power all of the SQL magic behind the insights.